Larry Ellison: Movie cameo

 Ellison made a brief cameo appearance in the 2010 movie Iron Man 2.

 Restaurant

-In July 2013, Ellison opened a restaurant in Malibu named Nikita, which closed in December 2014.
+In July 2013, Ellison opened a restaurant in Malibu named Nikita, the name of the woman he married in 2015.
+The restaurant closed in December 2014.

 Farming

-In 2017, Ellison funded a farming company called Sensei Ag with a promise to use AI, robotics, and software to remake the way people around the world eat.
-A Wall Street Journal report in February 2025 criticized the effort by saying that the whole endeavor was not keeping its promise due to some basic mistakes on choice of technology, leadership, and having access to know how.
+In 2017, Ellison funded a farming company called Sensei Ag with a promise to use AI, robotics, and software to remake the way food was produced.
+A Wall Street Journal report in February 2025 criticized the effort, saying the endeavor was not keeping its promise due to basic mistakes in technology, leadership, and access to know-how.

 Tennis

 In 2009, Ellison purchased the Indian Wells Tennis Garden tennis facility in California's Coachella Valley and the Indian Wells Masters tournament for $100 million, and he has invested another $100 million in the club.

 In 2010, Ellison purchased a 50% share of the BNP Paribas Open tennis tournament.